-The Nirvana fallacy is an attempt to compare a realistic solution with an idealized one, and dismissing or even discounting the realistic solution as a result of comparing to a “perfect world” or impossible standard.
+The Nirvana fallacy is an attempt to compare a realistic solution with an idealized one and dismiss or even discount the realistic solution as a result of comparing it to a “perfect world” or impossible standard.

 The MMR vaccine has a 1 in 1 million chance of a serious adverse event.
 Thus, it should be considered so unsafe that it should be removed from the market until a vaccine that never has an adverse effect is available.